caprover/caprover-website/docs/captain-definition-file.md

 <br/>
 ## Basics
 One of the key components of CapRover is the `captain-definition` file that sits at the root of your project.
 In case of NodeJS app, it sits next to package.json, or next to index.php in case of PHP, or requirements.txt for Python app.
-It's a simple JSON like below:
+It's a simple JSON like this:

 ```